Brian-Pho/CR4-DL/content/posts/books/outliers/index.md

 - Organisms don’t adapt to the environment.
 They change randomly and by chance they get better traits suited to the environment.
 - Survival of the fittest doesn’t mean the strongest organism, it means the organism best suited to it’s environment, not survival, not reproduction.
 - Evolution has no purpose.
+- My apologies for the lack of notes on this book.
+I read this years ago and I didn't take very good notes at the time.
+I've also learned that a lot of the ideas in this book are false or misleading.